Erosion and Sediment Control

-Section 4: Design criteria and specifications
+Section 4: Design Criteria and Specifications

-Section 5: Construction and inspections
+Section 5: Construction and Inspections

-Permitees are required to maintain a copy of the SWP2 Plan on the job at all time.
+Permittees are required to maintain a copy of the SWP2 Plan on the job at all time.
 The SWP2 Plan is intended to be a living document, with changes shown as work proceeds.
 In addition, the permit holder must inspect the site at least once per week and within 24 hours of a ½-inch rainfall event.
 Inspections must be performed by a "Qualified Erosion Control Specialist."
 A "Qualified Erosion Control Specialist” means a person qualified to perform inspections of Erosion and Sediment Control measures.
 Qualified personnel includes a Professional Engineer licensed in the state of Kansas or anyone who has obtained one of the following certifications:

-- Johnson County Certified Erosion Control Inspector through Contractor Licensing Department (current List of Johnson County Certified Inspectors)
+- Johnson County Certified Erosion Control Inspector through Contractor Licensing Department

 - CISEC through CISEC, Inc